-Multiply Line 7, Column D, by Column C. Enter the amount in Column D for each respective beneficiary and trust or estate's portion of the credit.
+Multiply Line 7, Column D, by the percentage in Column C for each beneficiary.
+Enter the amount in Column D for each respective beneficiary and trust or estate's portion of the credit.

 Enter the amount from Line 6, Column D, on Schedule CT-IT Credit as follows: